 A normalized linear combination of the original predictors in a data set is called a principal component is.
-In image above, the principle components are indicated by PC1 and PC2.
+In the image above, the principal components are indicated by PC1 and PC2.
 We can fit the data into two axes, which are nothing but these principle components i.e. PCs.

-PC1 is the first principle axis that spans the most variation, where as PC2 is the second principle axis which spans the second most variation.
-Means PC1 will capture the directions where most of the variation is present and PC2 captures the direction with second most variation.
+PC1 is the first principle axis that spans the most variation, whereas PC2 is the second principal axis which spans the second most variation.
+Means PC1 will capture the directions where most of the variation is present and PC2 captures the direction with the second-most variation.

 The PCs are essentially the linear combinations of the original variables, the weights vector in this combination is actually the eigenvector found which in turn satisfies the principle of least squares.

 The PCs are orthogonal in nature.

 As we move from the 1st PC to the last one, the variation present in PCs decreases.